vdzhorov/ansible-role-redis/README.md

 # Ansible redis role

 Role for Ansible which installs Redis and Redis-Sentinel in clustered state.
-At this point in time, this role supports only CentOS 7.
+At this point in time, this role supports only CentOS 6 and CentOS 7.

 ## Getting Started